justcarlux/universocraft-scraper/README.md

 # 🌎 universocraft-scraper

-Module for gathering player statistics from the hispanic Minecraft server UniversoCraft with good and safe typings, using web scraping.
+No-dependency module for gathering player statistics from the hispanic Minecraft server UniversoCraft with good and safe typings, using web scraping.

 # Usage